Parenting Agreements and Plans

 It’s Not Too Late

-Wherever you are in your journey, Family Dispute Resolution (mediation) remains available as an option, even if legal proceedings are underway.
-If you reach an agreement through mediation, you can formalise it into official orders, bypassing the need for court involvement and maintaining decision-making control.
+Wherever you are in your journey, family dispute resolution (mediation) remains available as an option, even if legal proceedings are underway.
+If you reach an agreement through parenting plan mediation, you can formalise it into official parenting consent orders, bypassing the need for court involvement and maintaining decision-making control.

 Choosing to proceed through the courts can often lead to mandatory mediation, intensifying costs, stress, and delays in the process.